google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Not the Same Abimelech?

-Now before we go further, I would like to point out -- that this Abimelech, is not the same Abimelech, that had lived back in the days of Abraham.
-For I want you to understand, that this particular scene -- would take place, about 100 years later, after Abraham and Abimelech had first met.
+Now, before we proceed, I want to point out that this Abimelech is not the same Abimelech who lived during the days of Abraham.
+I want you to understand that this particular scene would take place about 100 years later, after Abraham and Abimelech had first met.

-For it would seem, that the name Abimelech -- was some type of surname, that the kings of the Philistines had went by.
-Know that this wasn't different than the Romans -- who too, used a surname, that was known as Caesar.
-Or the Egyptians -- who too, did with the surname, that was known as Pharaoh.
-So this Abimelech, would perhaps -- be a son, or a grandson; who had descended from the one, that Abraham had to deal with.
+The name Abimelech was a type of surname used by the kings of the Philistines.
+Know that this wasn't different than the Romans, who, too, used a surname that was known as Caesar.
+Or the Egyptians who, too, did with the surname that was known as Pharaoh.
+This Abimelech could be a son or a grandson who had descended from the one that Abraham had to deal with.

 Bible Study Online

-Now when it comes to the similarities, that had taken place between the events, that happened between Abraham and Isaac?
-Know that I personally find it, to be very fascinating?
-For I want you to understand, that when Abraham had first entered the land of Canaan -- remember that God had spoken to him, by letting Abraham know; that Canaan was the land, that He'd promised to him.
+Now, when it comes to the similarities that had taken place between the events that happened between Abraham and Isaac?
+I find it fascinating, for I want you to understand that when Abraham first entered the land of Canaan, remember that God had spoken to him, letting Abraham know that Canaan was the land He'd promised to him.

-And right after Abraham had received this message from the Lord, he then realizes -- that the land that was promised to him, was dealing with a serious famine.
-And because of this -- Abraham decides to immediately leave that land, and go to a more fertile area at the time, a place that was known as Egypt.
+And right after Abraham had received this message from the Lord, he realized that the land promised to him was dealing with a severe famine.
+Because of this, Abraham decides to leave that land immediately and move to a more fertile area at the time, a place known as Egypt.

 Bible Study Online

-Now when it came to Isaac -- he too, knew that the land of Canaan had been promised to his father Abraham, and to the generations that were to come after him.
+Now, when it came to Isaac, he, too, knew that the land of Canaan had been promised to his father, Abraham, and to the generations that were to go after him.
 And yet, Isaac still decides to leave the land, just like his father Abraham had done.
-And sort of like God had done with Abraham, the Lord would come and pay a personal visit to Isaac -- by reminding him of that same Abrahamic Covenant.
-Take note, of what the Lord had instructed, and reminded Isaac of:
+And sort of like God had done with Abraham, the Lord would come and pay a personal visit to Isaac by reminding him of that same Abrahamic Covenant.
+Take note of what the Lord had instructed and reminded Isaac of:

 "Do not go down to Egypt; live in the land where I tell you to live.
 Stay in this land for a while, and I will be with you and will bless you.
 For to you and your descendants I will give all these lands, and will confirm the oath I swore to your father Abraham.
 I will make your descendants as numerous as the stars in the sky and will give them all these lands, and through your offspring all nations on will be blessed, because Abraham obeyed me and kept my requirements, my commands, my decrees and my laws." -- Genesis 26:2-5